NET-BYU/wireless-latency-shift-keying/README.md

 ### Test machine setup
 To prep the test machine to run the test, two steps are needed.
-First, install the virtual environment and install the python dependencies with
+First, ensure your Linux PC/VM has an internet connection and then install the virtual environment and install the python dependencies with

 ```shell
 source setup_python_env.sh`
 ```

-Next, update the desired configuration file.
+Next, update the desired configuration file in `config/wlsk-1-channel-config.json`.
 The following values are required to be customized to the test machine / setup:
 - `rx_params.rx_interface` - This should be set to the interface name of the Ethernet adapter of the test machine that is connected to the wirelss router.
 (Can be obtained with the `ifconfig` command)
-- `rx_params.r_target_ips` - This should be set to the network hostname (or IP address) of the raspberry pi ping target
+- `rx_params.rx_target_ips` - This should be set to the network hostname (or IP address) of the raspberry pi ping target
 - `tx_params.serial_port_names` - This should be set to the serial port that the ESP32 is connected to

 ## Running a Test